Friend, T. and Kimpton-Nye, S. ‘Dispositions and Powers’. Cambridge University Press.

 Abstract: I argue that an unHumean ontology of irreducibly dispositional properties might be fruitfully combined with what has typically been thought of as a Humean account of laws, namely, the best-system account, made popular by David Lewis (e.g., 1983, 1986, 1994).
 In this paper I provide the details of what I argue is the most defensible account of Humean laws in an unHumean world.
 This package of views has the benefits of upholding scientific realism while doing without any suspect metaphysical entities to account for natural law.
 I conclude by arguing that the Humean laws-unHumean ontology package is well placed to provide an account of objective, nontrivial chances, a famous stumbling block for the Humean laws-Humean ontology package developed by Lewis.

-Common Ground for Laws and Modality
+Common Ground for Laws and Modality (click here for full text)

-My thesis arrives at a striking conclusion about the relationship between science and philosophy: scientific inquiry into the laws of nature can, to a large extent, inform philosophical inquiry.
+In my PhD thesis, I argue that scientific inquiry into the laws of nature can, to a large extent, inform philosophical inquiry.
 I build up to this conclusion by accounting for the laws of nature and metaphysical modality in terms of low-level physical properties (just properties from now on), such as charge, mass and spin.

 First, I argue that properties are necessarily connected with the range of behaviours towards which they dispose their bearers.
 Furthermore, I describe exactly how these necessary connections comes about – a task that has been largely neglected in the literature.
 To get a sense of the argument, consider a spherical object – call it ball.
 Ball is disposed towards various behaviours: rolling, casing an elliptical shadow, fitting through round holes, etc. Why is ball disposed to behave in these ways?
 Answer: because it is spherical – the very nature of the property sphericity explains these behaviours in a similar way to that in which the squareness of a peg explains its inability to fit in a round hole.
 Moreover, anything spherical would be similarly disposed to, e.g., roll.
 I argue that the property sphericity explains rolling in such a way that the property and the behaviour are necessarily connected.
 Furthermore, I argue that the relationship between all properties, including those such as charge and mass, and the behaviours with which they are associated can be understood in this way.
-It follows, contrary to what has been claimed by many eminent philosophers (e.g., Armstrong 1999; Lewis 2009), that it is in no sense possible for an individual to instantiate the property positive charge (for example) and not be disposed to accelerate towards instances of negative charge.
+It follows, contrary to what has been claimed by many philosophers (e.g., Armstrong 1999; Lewis 2009), that it is in no sense possible for an individual to instantiate the property positive charge (for example) and not be disposed to accelerate towards instances of negative charge.

 Properties, on the conception sketched above, determine how their instances can be arranged throughout space and time.
 The laws of nature, I argue, are features of a particularly efficient description of how all and only the properties found at our world are possibly arranged.
 This view of laws has the benefits of being consonant with actual scientific practice of formulating widely applicable generalizations.
 It also has the potential to provide a unified account of the laws of nature and chance – something that has proved notoriously challenging (see, e.g., Bigelow, Collins, and Pargetter 1993; Lewis 1994).